 Once the webinar or meeting is live, the individual assigned as the meeting host can acquire the caption URL or API token.

-As the host, copy the API token by clicking on the Closed Caption or Live Transcript button on the bottom of the screen and selecting Copy the API token, which will save the token to your clipboard.
+As the host, copy the API token by clicking on the Closed Caption or Live Transcript button at the bottom of the screen and selecting Copy the API token, which will save the token to your clipboard.

 By copying the API token, you will not need to assign yourself or a participant to type.
 Send the API token to your closed captioning provider to integrate captions from a 3rd-party service into your Zoom meeting.
 We ask that clients provide the API token at least 20 minutes before an event (and no earlier than 24 hours) to avoid any captioning issues.